 Some dogs will destroy possessions when you are out of the house, which could be a symptom of separation anxiety.
 Calming pheromones may be useful and can be purchased to help support your pet’s anxiety.
 You can also work to train your dog to feel comfortable with being left for short periods at a time initially before building this up.
 A behaviorist or dog trainer may be able to assist you if you are struggling with your dog’s behavior.

-Increasing your dog’s exercise and providing toys and games to improve their mental stimulation can also help reduce destructive behaviors, as a tired dog is a happy and less destructive dog.
+Increasing your dog’s exercise and providing toys and games to improve their mental stimulation can also help reduce destructive behaviors.
+A tired dog is a happy and less destructive dog.

 Frequently Asked Questions